 Almost any type of metal can be plated.
 However, it depends on what you are using it for and what type of metal you are plating.
-Below you can learn a little more that might help you learn exactly what type of plating you should go with.
+Below you can learn a little more that might help you learn exactly what type you should go with.

 Traditional Gold Plating

-Gold plating is the most common plating you may have heard of.
+Gold is the most common plating you may have heard of.
 It is used for several different types of metals, but it is mainly used for electrical situations and parts.
 These parts include conductors, switches, and pins.
 This increases the lifetime of the parts and protects them against excessive wear and corrosion.
-When you go with a metal plating service to have gold plating, you can also prevent your components from oxidizing and losing color.
+When you go with a metal plating service to have gold, you can also prevent your components from oxidizing and losing color.

 Use of Silver Plating

-Although silver plating is used for several projects, it is a soft metal; therefore, it cannot be used on anything that will encounter a lot of wear and tear because it will be broken down more quickly than other materials.
+Although silver is used for several projects, it is a soft metal; therefore, it cannot be used on anything that will encounter a lot of wear and tear because it will be broken down more quickly than other materials.
 However, silver makes for a great conductor.
 A lot of people use it for their entertainment purposes.
 This includes antennas, radios, and cell phones.
 More or less anything that requires a high ratio of frequency.

 The Option of Copper Plating